codingstudios/.github/profile/README.md

 > Check out all our projects down below 👇

 ### Credit
-Please credit the author and the following repository if you feature any of our projects.
+Please credit the author and the following repository if you feature or use any of our projects.